oceanprotocol/ocean-orchestrator/README.md

 **Filesystem logs** — after job completion, log files are saved to:
 ```
-results/results-{timestamp}/logs/
+results/<job-name>_<date>_<time>/logs/
 ```

 ## Persistent Storage

 Reuse files across jobs without re-uploading.
 Files live on the connected node, organized into **buckets** owned by your address.

+Persistent storage requires connecting through the Ocean dashboard — it needs a wallet, network, and signed session.
+Until you connect, the Storage panel is locked and shows an **Open dashboard** button.
+Free/first-run compute jobs run without storage.

 **Workflow:**

-1. Open the **Storage** panel in the sidebar.
+1. Open the **Manage storage ↗** link in the sidebar.
 2. **Create bucket** — leave the access list contract blank for owner-only access, or add one to share with addresses on a whitelist contract.
 3. **Upload** files into the bucket.
-4. **Tick** the files you want available to your next compute job.
+4. **Mount** the files you want available to your next compute job (tick them in the bucket).
+Mounts are remembered per node and network.
-5. Run a job as usual — ticked files are bind-mounted into the algorithm container.
+5. Run a job as usual — mounted files are bind-mounted into the algorithm container.

+Optionally set a bucket as the **output bucket** for the current node so a job's results are written directly to it instead of downloaded locally.

 **Accessing files in your algorithm**

 Mounted files appear at `/data/persistentStorage/<bucketId>/<fileName>` (read-only).
 They are **not** placed in `/data/inputs/`.

-## Advanced Setup
+## Settings

-### Custom Docker Image

-Use your own docker image if you are not using a Dockerfile in the project folder.

-### Compute Resources

-Free compute uses minimal resources for testing.
-See available tiers under Setup.

-### Paid Compute

-Paid compute jobs run on demand and charge per run based on resources, time, and environment selection.

-### Node Status Check

-Use **Check** under Setup to verify node availability before running a job.
+- **`ocean.baseRpcUrl`** (default `https://mainnet.base.org`) — the Base RPC endpoint used for escrow balance reads and on-chain queries.
+Set this to a private RPC provider for better reliability.

 ## Troubleshooting

-- **Job cannot start** — Check the node status under Setup, then press Check.
+- **Job cannot start** — Check the node connection state in the sidebar status line; for paid jobs, confirm an environment is selected in the Configure Job panel.
-- **Not enough funds** — Switch to free compute or top up your account.
+- **Not enough funds / insufficient escrow** — Run a free job instead, or use **Add funds** in the Configure Job panel to top up your escrow balance.
+- **Storage is locked** — Persistent storage is only available after you connect through the Ocean dashboard.
+Use the **Open dashboard** button in the Storage panel.
 - **General issues** — Check logs in the Output console.
-Logs are also saved in your project folder under `results/results-{timestamp}/logs/`.
+Logs are also saved in your project folder under `results/<job-name>_<date>_<time>/logs/`.

 ## Development and Contributing